-To realise the full benefits of mobile working, choosing the right mobile provider is critical.
+To fully harness the advantages of mobile working, choosing the right mobile provider is critical.
 After all, not all mobile services were made equal.
 The wrong choice could prove disastrous for your business, while the right one could improve productivity, efficiency, and overall business success.

 Made for business or consumers?

-With the rise in mobile working, you’ll want to equip your employees with the best possible coverage for total productivity, no matter where they are.
+With the rise in remote working and working on the move, you’ll want to equip your employees with the best possible coverage for total productivity, no matter where they are.
 For instance, think of sales staff taking calls while on the road or keeping up to date with emails around customer meetings.

 Patchy data service and poor voice quality can be hugely detrimental in these cases.